sticklight-io/declarai/docs/docs/index.md

   Declarai constructs detailed prompts that guide Large Language Models (LLMs) to generate the desired output type.

-- **Context-Informed Prompts via Docstrings:** - Implement function docstrings to supply contextual data to LLMs, augmenting their comprehension of the designated task and thereby boosting their performance.
+- **Context-Informed Prompts via Docstrings:** - Implement function docstrings to supply contextual data to LLMs, augmenting their comprehension of the designated task, thereby boosting their performance.

 - **Automated Execution of LLM Tasks:** - Declarai takes care of the execution code, letting you concentrate on the core business logic.